The first question in a good pet trust is “Who Owns the Dog?”

 So...Who Owns the Dog?

-Take the test below and see how you might do if you end in court:
+Take the test below and see how you might do if you end up in court.
+The court may put you through the ringer and even then you may not get the result you wish.

 “I own the dog!
 I rescued Soupbone at the shelter.”